VSRonin/QtModelUtilities/README.markdown

 ### Installation

-This library uses [CMake](https://cmake.org/) as build system.
+This library uses [CMake](https://cmake.org/) as build system and allows usage both using static and dynamic linking.

-### Usage
+See INSTALL for detailed build instructions.

-TODO: depends on the build system but it's designed to be compiled as either a static or dynamic library
+Alternatively, if you use `qmake` (Qt Creator), you can include the entire source of the library directly in your code by adding `include(path/to/source/modelutilities.pri)` directly in your `.pro` file

 ### Platforms